natmotykova/pyladies_project/README.md

 Visualization of Covid-19 pandemic in Czechia.

 My project in Pyladies course.
-To run this code: the code is divided into two modules, the main code is process_data

 The project has three parts:

-1. Epidemy in Czechia
+1. Epidemy in Czechia.
 Generates four plots:

 -	Cumulative number of infected people
 -	Cumulative number of recovered